GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Well-separated concerns are also immune to variation - changes in some parts of the system produce a minimal impact on its other parts.

-Several principles help to write well modularized code:
+Several principles help to write well-modularized code:

 * Do not repeat yourself (also known as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 This principle is as simple as it is powerful.
 By not duplicating code you minimize the area for potential changes and errors.